NERSC/spack-infrastructure/docs/spack_training.rst

     Modules based on Lua: Version 8.3.1  2020-02-16 19:46 :z
         by Robert McLay mclay@tacc.utexas.edu

-For this training we will cover how to generate tcl modules which uses a flat hierarchy.
-To get started, let's add the following to our spack configuration.
+For this training we will cover how to generate ``tcl`` modules in a flat hierarchy.
+To get started, let's add the following to our Spack configuration:

 .. code-block:: yaml
     :linenos: